-J. RUSLING CUTLER Attorney for Estate
+J. RUSLING CUTLER Plymouth, Michigan

-193 N. Main St.

-Plymouth, Michigan

 STATE OF MICHIGAN

 PROBATE COURT FOR

 THE COUNTY OF WAYNE

 551,216

 ESTATE OF MABEL GITTINS,

-Deceased

 Deceased.
-IT IS ORDERED that on January 4, 1966 at 2 p.m., in the Probate Court room, 1301, Detroit, Michigan, a hearing be held at which all a hearing be held at which all creditors of said deceased are required to prove their claims.
+IT IS ORDERED that on January 4.
+1966 at 2 p.m., in the Probate Court room, 1301, Detroit, Michigan, a hearing be held at which all creditors of said deceased are recreditors of said deceased are required to prove their claims.
 Creditors must file sworn claims with the court and serve a copy on Charlotte A. Stadtmiller, Administratrix of said Estate, 569 S. Sheldon Rd., Plymouth, Michigan, prior to said hearing.